Skip to content

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Please ensure you fully understand the risks involved.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Please ensure you fully understand the risks involved.

 Not all high dividend yields are safe.
-This list highlights five ASX stocks with yields from 4.34% to 30%, all backed by strong dividend cover ratios above 2x.
+In fact, the lowest yield on our list has the highest dividend cover ratio – a metric that helps determine dividend sustainability.
+This list highlights five ASX stocks backed by strong dividend cover ratios above 1.5x.
 Use it to spot real income opportunities and avoid dangerous yield traps.

 A wall with the ASX logo Source: Bloomberg